akshayrdeodhar/CoqZIter/report.md

 Qed.
 ```

+## Proof Strategies

-During the course of our project, we observed some recurring patterns while using Coq to formalize our proofs which made our lives easier.
+We observed some recurring patterns while using Coq to formalize our proofs which made our lives easier.
 We believe that the following strategies will be useful for proofs of a similar nature.

 1. While simpler lemmas can be proven by repeated use of `destruct` and `unfold` (making the granularity of abstraction finer and finer) upon which the goals become easily apparent.
 For more involved proofs, however, a "guided" approach is necessary.
 It is better to create a proof sketch by hand, identify intermediate "goals" which make sense _intuitively_.
 Then, one can use lemmas from Coq libraries to reach these intermediate goals by:
     i.
 Breaking down existing Coq goals.